What is AWS Directory Service?

 Yes.
-AWS Managed Microsoft AD supports Lightweight Directory Access Protocol (LDAP) over Secure Socket Layer (SSL) on port 636, and LDAP over Transport Layer Security (TLS) on port 389, also known as LDAPS.
-You enable both types of LDAPS communication by installing a certificate on your AWS Managed Microsoft AD domain controllers from a Microsoft Certificate Authority (CA).
-To learn more, see How to Enable LDAPS for Your AWS Managed Microsoft AD Directory.
+AWS Managed Microsoft AD supports Lightweight Directory Access Protocol (LDAP) over Secure Socket Layer (SSL) / Transport Layer Security (TLS), also known as LDAPS, in both client and server roles.
+When acting as a server, AWS Managed Microsoft AD supports LDAPS over ports 636 (SSL) and 389 (TLS).
+You enable server-side LDAPS communication by installing a certificate on your AWS Managed Microsoft AD domain controllers from an AWS-based Active Directory Certificate Services certificate authority (CA).
+To learn more, see Enable Secure LDAP (LDAPS).

 How many users, groups, computers, and total objects does AWS Managed Microsoft AD support?

 AWS Managed Microsoft AD (Standard Edition) includes 1 GB of directory object storage.
 This capacity can support up to 5,000 users or 30,000 directory objects, including users, groups, and computers.
 AWS Managed Microsoft AD (Enterprise Edition) includes 17 GB of directory object storage, which can support up to 100,000 users or 500,000 objects.

 Can I use AWS Managed Microsoft AD as a primary directory?

 Yes.
 You can use it as a primary directory to manage users, groups, computers, and Group Policy objects (GPOs) in the cloud.
 You can manage access and provide single sign-on (SSO) to AWS applications and services, and to third-party directory-aware applications running on Amazon EC2 instances in the AWS Cloud.
 In addition, you can use Azure AD Connect and AD FS to support SSO to cloud applications, including Office 365.